S-duality and the giant magnon dispersion relation: Discussion

 This is valid in an expansion around $y=0$.
 We can extrapolate this result to weak coupling, where we can compute the constant value of $g$.
 This is equal to $g=1$ \cite{Beisert:2005tm,Santambrogio:2002sb}, thus proving (\ref{claim}).

-\paragraph*{-- Discussion.}
+\section{Discussion}

 We have provided an argument for the non-renormalization of the dispersion relation of giant magnon solutions of type IIB strings in $AdS_5 \times S^5$.
 Our proof is not based on diagramatic techniques, but rather on bootstrapping S-duality, planarity, and a certain matrix model arising in the strong coupling limit of $\CN$ super Yang-Mills on $\mathbb{R}\times S^3$.
-An important point to stress is that this computation was possible because around $N\to\infty$ and $\lambda\to \infty$ (the regime we have focused on in this letter) the regions of validity of the ``electric'' description and of its ``magnetic'' dual do in fact overlap, thus making possible to apply S-duality.
+An important point to stress is that this computation was possible because around $N\to\infty$ and $\lambda\to \infty$ (the regime we have focused on in this note) the regions of validity of the ``electric'' description and of its ``magnetic'' dual do in fact overlap, thus making possible to apply S-duality.
 We have also identified the complete spectrum of $(p,q)$-giant magnons in the process, obtaining a collections of states that can be mapped into each other consistently under S-duality.

-Recently there has been much interest in the integrability of the AdS$_4$/CFT$_{3}$ correspondence for M2-branes proposed in \cite{ABJM} (see \cite{MZ2}).
-According to the logic followed in this letter, one should not expect a similar non-renormalization theorem to hold in that context.
-One has in fact no S-duality in type IIA string theory (nor in M-theory) to protect the coupling dependence of the dispersion relation of giant magnons in $AdS_4 \times \mathbb{C}P^3$, and one finds in fact that this quantity depends on an interpolating function $h(\lambda)$, known only in the weak and strong coupling limits \cite{Gaiotto:2008cg,Berenstein:2008dc}.
+Recently there has been much interest in the integrability of the AdS$_4$/CFT$_{3}$ correspondence for M2-branes proposed in \cite{ABJM} (see \cite{MZ2} and \cite{review} for some reviews).
+According to the logic followed here, one should not expect a similar non-renormalization theorem to hold in that context.
+One has in fact no S-duality in type IIA string theory (nor in M-theory) to protect the coupling dependence of the dispersion relation of giant magnons in $AdS_4 \times \mathbb{C}P^3$, and one finds in fact that this quantity depends on an interpolating function $h(\lambda)$, known only in the weak and strong coupling limits \cite{Gaiotto:2008cg,Berenstein:2008dc} and for which, very recently, an exact expression has been conjectured in \cite{Gromov:2014eha}.
+Similar considerations apply to the AdS$_3$/CFT$_2$ case; see \cite{Babichenko:2009dk}.